carlosway89/cigarrita-cms/README.md

 ```

 Intp the Root folder create a folder called "THEMES" there paste your folder of your web with your files required (HTML,CSS,JS, etc).

 ex: [root_folder]/themes/{{design_name}} .

-Open you console and place it to the root_folder.

-type the follow code
+Open you console and place it to the root_folder and type the follow code.

 ``` ./cigarrita theming ```

 ###READY TO PLAY WITH !!!